Esau Jenkins

-Esau Jenkins (July 3, 1910 – October 30, 1972) was a South Carolina African-American Human Rights leader, businessman, local preacher, and community organizer.
+Esau Jenkins (July 3, 1910 – October 30, 1972) was an American human Rights leader, businessman, local preacher, and community organizer.
 He was the founder and leader of many organizations and institutions which helped improved the political, educational, housing, health and economic conditions of Sea Island residents.

 Life and career

 Jenkins grew up during the times of segregation, when educational opportunities were not readily available to him.
 However, he knew the importance of education and was determined that his children and those of others would not be denied.
 In the 1940s, Esau and his wife Janie used their money from farming and selling produce to purchase several buses.
 These buses were used to transport their own children and others on the Sea Islands to school in Charleston and thus further their education.
 In 1951, he was instrumental in the establishment of Haut Gap High School on Johns Island, so all children on the island would have the educational opportunity to better themselves.
 Today, Haut Gap is an advance studies magnet middle school.